david-cortes/hpfrec/README.md

 This is a Python package for hierarchical Poisson factorization, a form of probabilistic matrix factorization used for recommender systems with implicit count data, based on the paper _Scalable Recommendation with Hierarchical Poisson Factorization (P. Gopalan, 2015)_.

-Supports parallelization (through OpenMP) and different stopping criteria for the coordinate-ascent procedure.
+Supports parallelization and different stopping criteria for the coordinate-ascent procedure.
 The bottleneck computations are written in fast Cython code.

 As a point of reference, fitting the model to the full MillionSong TasteProfile dataset (48M records from 370K users on 1M items) took around 40 minutes on a server from Google Cloud with Skylake CPU when using 24 cores.

+Although the package was created with recommender systems in mind, it can also be used for other domains, e.g. as a faster alternative to LDA (Latent Ditichlet Allocation), where users become documents and items become words.

 ## Model description